 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.

-In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
+In the first instance, it may be helpful for you to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
 If you would like to make a formal complaint, then our complaints procedure is set out here.

-The Customer Services Officer will write to you with a response to your complaint within 10 working days of you letting us know that you wished to make a formal complaint.
-In this response, the Customer Services Officer will set out the findings of the investigation, suggesting what, if any, actions are required by us to remedy the situation.
-If there is any reason why they cannot respond within this timescale, the Customer Services Officer will tell you this in advance explaining why and setting a new timescale.
+We will write to you with a response to your complaint within 10 working days.
+In this response, the Customer Services Officer will set out the findings of their investigation and will suggest what they propose in order to resolve your concerns.
+If there is any reason why they cannot respond within this timescale, they will let you know and explain why and set a new timescale.